N1BRI/spotwatch/README.md

 <img src="./assets/splash.png" width="300">

 A minimal, mobile, <a href="https://www.reversebeacon.net/">Reverse Beacon</a> client.
 Spotwatch transforms the digital and CW Reverse Beacon telnet server streams into a user-friendly app.
 Spots are on a rolling buffer and can be viewed in a detailed list or plotted on a map (long-press or hover over the spot on the map for details).
-This was primarily envisioned as a tool for mobile operators to check realtime propagation conditions and ensure operators signals are getting out, but will work on desktop too.
+This was primarily envisioned as a tool for mobile operators to check realtime propagation conditions and ensure operators' signals are getting out, but will work on desktop too.

 Planned features:
 - [x] Android phone & tablet support
-- [ ] IOS, MacOS support
+- [x] IOS, MacOS support
 - [x] Windows 11 support
 - [x] FT8/FT4, RTTY, CW spots
 - [x] Callsign, Mode, Band filters